Hydroelectric power project

 SK E&C awarded a civil works sub-contract to Right Tunnelling for the construction of high and low-pressure tunnels.

 TEAM GROUP prepared the basic design and tender documents, along with the environmental impact assessment for the project.
-ATT Consultants were engaged for designing the transmission system model, which will enable the transfer of power to Thailand.
+ATT Consultants were engaged in designing the transmission system model, which will enable the transfer of power to Thailand.